volodymyrhudyma/blog/content/blog/top-5-git-commands-for-experienced-developers.md

 ![Git Merge](/img/git-merge.svg "Git Merge")

-This command allows joining two or more branches together.
+This command is used to join two or more branches together.

 `git merge <branch>`

 #### Example

-Imagine you are developing a feature on a separate branch and in the meantime, the main branch was updated by a team member with the changes you need.
+Imagine you are developing a feature on a separate branch and in the meantime. the main branch has been updated by a team member with the changes you need.

-Then the main branch must be merged into the feature branch:
+Then the main branch needs to be merged into the feature branch:

 ![Git Merge Example](/img/screenshot-2021-02-07-at-14.26.41.png "Git Merge Example")

-This creates a new merge commit that contains the histories of both branches:
+This creates a new merge commit containing the histories of both branches:

 ![Git Merge Commit](/img/screenshot-2021-02-07-at-14.27.02.png "Git Merge Commit")

-To ensure that the history is preserved, let's check the histories of both branches before the merge.
+To ensure that the history is preserved, let's check the histories of both branches before merging.

 **main**